-Bilateral optic nerve swellling Papilledema is acquired bilateral optic nerve swelling due to increased intracranial pressure secondary to increased , which has specific etiologic implications.
+Bilateral optic nerve swellling Papilledema is acquired bilateral optic nerve swelling due to increased intracranial pressure secondary to increased cerebral spinal fluid (CSF), which has specific etiologic implications.

 Papilledema is a true ocular emergency because it can occur from structural space occupying lesions such as large tumors, hydrocephalus, vascular abnormalities, cerebral venous sinus thrombosis, and arteriovenous fistulae.

-Due to these pathologies, it is imperative to begin the process of neuroimaging, including with contrast of the brain, orbit, and optic nerve, and of the brain.
+Due to these pathologies, it is imperative to begin the process of neuroimaging, including magnetic resonance imaging (MRI) with contrast of the brain, orbit, and optic nerve, and magnetic resonance venography (MRV) of the brain.

-A referral to is warranted to evaluate and manage findings from the results of neuroimaging.
+A referral to neuroophthalmology is warranted to evaluate and manage findings from the results of neuroimaging.
 If neuroimaging is negative, it is important to follow up with lumbar puncture to measure opening pressure and biochemistry, microbiology, and cytology of the CSF.

 Note papilledema in the pediatric population may include but not limited to Guillain-Barre syndrome, spina bifida, hydrocephalus, trauma/subdural hemorrhage, and meningitis.